 Know how much vehicle you can afford.

-Even using a car affordability calculator assumes that you know your monthly budget.
+But even using a car affordability calculator assumes that you know your monthly budget.

-But many people don’t know their financial limits, which is a good way to get into trouble – making late payments, missing payments, or defaulting entirely, possibly resulting in higher fees, extending your payments, credit dings, or even worse, having your vehicle repossessed.
+Many people don’t know their financial limits, which is a good way to get into trouble – making late payments, missing payments, or defaulting entirely, possibly resulting in higher fees, extending your payments, credit dings, or even worse, having your vehicle repossessed.

 Those difficulties – unless they are catastrophic – may be avoidable by setting up a monthly budget.